fbpx

 The list of alternative paralegal career options could be unlimited.
 Start by doing a Google search for one of the titles on the list, and you will discover even more job opportunities that you have gained from your prior paralegal career.

 Maybe you’ve been a litigation paralegal for several years (or corporate paralegal, real estate paralegal…fill in any practice area here), and you’re looking for a career change.
 You might be interested in exploring some alternative paralegal career options.
-Your paralegal degree, combined with your paralegal skills, can lead you to career options that utilize the skills you have acquired through your paralegal experience.

-Are you a litigation paralegal who enjoys networking and sales conversations?
 Then maybe a sales position for a legal vendor would be a better fit than managing document review projects as a litigation paralegal in a typical law firm setting.
 I interviewed an eDiscovery Vendor on the podcast and asked them what it takes to go from a litigation paralegal to an eDiscovery project manager.
-Listen to Andrea and Kevin’s eDiscovery Q & A episode.

 Are you a litigation paralegal who has been working with e-discovery tools?
 Maybe you would enjoy working for an e-discovery software company as a project manager.
-I had a podcast interview with Kim Bookout recently that you might find some inspiration from!
-She shows us where your paralegal career path can take you if you think of career mobility.
-Listen to it here.

 Are you a corporate paralegal who enjoys the operations and financial side of managing projects and have an undergraduate degree in business management?
-Then maybe you would be better suited for a VP of Operations or an Office Administrator at a small company that would allow you to combine your education with your paralegal skills.

-Kristine Wilder, Manager of Records & Information Management for Walt Disney Company, agreed, “it has been many years since I worked as a litigation paralegal, but I continue to use my paralegal skills every day in my position.”
 Wilder now uses those skills to assist her and her team when they are establishing new information compliance policies for over 195,000 employees across the various business divisions of the Walt Disney Company.
 Wilder now feels like she is charting her own course every day and not limited by views that she can only do a limited type of work or have limited interactions.

 When you move outside the law firm and corporate legal department, you also move away from the labels we have all grown accustomed to in the legal industry: paralegal/attorney, attorney/non-attorney, or professional/staff.
 Wilder added, “In my current role, there are no labels or limits to what I can achieve.
 Without limits, I now enjoy driving initiatives, looking at the big picture of the company, and how I can best serve the company without any restrictions that hold me back in my position here.”

-When are thinking it might be time to start Act II of your career, consider drafting up a plan to help you evaluate your options and decide which career path you might want to take.
+When you are thinking it might be time to start Act II of your career, consider drafting up a plan to help you evaluate your options and decide which career path you might want to take.

-Step 2: Do a career assessment.
+Step 1: Do a self-assessment

 Some career alternatives might require some additional training or education specific to that industry when you decide to make the career transition from paralegal to another field.
 Find out what those are before you make any decisions about your paralegal career options.

-For example, if you are considering a teaching job, you would have more options available to you if you had a master’s degree.
-If you are interested in a sales position, you might want to explore some courses on sales techniques.
 You would also want to talk to as many legal support vendors as possible to learn what it takes to be successful in that position.
 Make sure you understand the pros and cons of any role you are considering transitioning to.

-Step 4: Update your paralegal resume.
+Step 3: Update your paralegal resume

 Meet the Author